Inflectra/spira-documentation/docs/SpiraApps/BDD.md

 # BDD

-!!! warning "This SpiraApp works with v8.3+ and some of its functionality is not compatible with SpiraTest"
+!!! abstract "Compatible with SpiraTest, SpiraTeam, SpiraPlan"

 This SpiraApp: